Teaching a bunch of kids English, how hard can it be?

 Any ESL teacher reading this blog will relate when I say that teaching English as a foreign language can be amazing.
 The comments and work some of the children produce is absolutely outstanding (for the comedy value, if not the correct English).
 Anyone who disagrees, approach a 7-year-old Thai kid and ask them to say ‘fox’.

-Every day in Thailand is different, every class you teach is different, every motor taxi ride to school is different, every weekend is different and every day something out of the normal and funny happens.
+Every day in Thailand is different, every class you teach is different, every motor taxi ride to school is different, every weekend is different and every day something out of the ordinary and funny happens.
 This is how I like to live my life.
 Bamboo, Euro, Theatre, Nurse, Focus, PP, Troy, Book – These are not just random words, these are the names of a few of my students.